thesadru/genshinstats/README.md

 You can pip install with [PyPI](https://pypi.org/project/genshinstats/)

+Be aware that this project is currently still in development and therefore can change at any moment.
+If you're making your own module that has genshinstats as a dependency, remember to explicitly set the version it should use.

 # how to use
 Import the `genshinstats` module and set the cookie to login.
 To set the cookie use `set_cookie(account_id=..., cookie_token=...)`.